7 DIY Projects for Your Old Hard Drive

 1. Turn It Into a Portable Drive

 Once you upgrade your laptop’s drive or run out of space on your PC, you have a functional HDD in your hands.
-Put it to use again by popping it into an external hard drive enclosure.
+Put it to use again by popping it into an external hard drive enclosure: you’ll have a DIY external hard drive.

 Depending on the drive and the enclosure, you’ll be able to use it with or without a power adapter.
 As a rule of thumb, power adapters are helpful for desktop (3.5-inch) hard drives, while adapters aren’t usually needed for laptop (2.5-inch) drives.

 There are different levels of NAS.
-If you’re fine with spending some money, you can buy a NAS box like the TerraMaster F2-220 where you will have to do nothing but pop in the drive.
-If you’re on a budget and a little adventurous, you can turn a Raspberry Pi into a NAS box.
+If you’re fine with spending some money, you can buy a NAS box like the TerraMaster F2-220 and simply pop in the drive.

 If the hard drive doesn’t work any more, data storage is out.
-But the drive’s physical parts are still valuable.
+But you can still recover data off a dead drive, and the drive’s physical parts are still valuable.
 For any of the projects below, you will need to open it up and strip its parts, which is a pretty easy process.
-Here’s a quick DIY video:

 3. DIY Magnetic Knife Block